 Archaeology brings together history and science to shine a light on the past.

-Join a university that's ranked in the top 30 worldwide for Archaeology, according to the QS World University Rankings by Subject, 2017.
-The Department of Archaeology has an outstanding track record for student satisfaction, with satisfaction scores of 90%–100% for the quality of our courses in every National Student Survey 2010-2022, with Archaeology achieving the highest score for overall student satisfaction in the UK in 2022.
+Join a university that's ranked in the top 10 UK universities for Archaeology, according to the QS World University Rankings by Subject, 2020.
+The Department of Archaeology has an outstanding track record for student satisfaction, with satisfaction scores of 90%–100% for overall student satisfaction in every National Student Survey 2010-2022, with Archaeology achieving the highest score for overall student satisfaction in the UK in 2022.

 Archaeology's uniquely long perspective spans from our earliest origins to recent developments that have shaped the modern world: agriculture, urbanisation, capitalism and religion.
 At Reading, we are especially focused on those issues from the past that are critical to our shared global future – human diets and health, climate change, inequality and resilience, migration and identity.